 The New York Law Journal: Realty Law Digest Column

 For nearly three decades, Scott has authored the Realty Law Digest, a weekly column in the New York Law Journal which analyzes real estate case law.
-Over this span, Scott has authored more than a thousand articles on cases involving everything from real estate development, construction, finance, joint ventures, brokerage, zoning, foreclosure, condemnation, environmental issues and landlord/tenant law.
+Over this span, Scott has authored more than a thousand articles on cases involving everything from real estate development, construction, finance, joint ventures, and brokerage and zoning issues, to foreclosure, condemnation, environmental issues and landlord/tenant law.
 Scott is also a member of the New York Law Journal’s Board of Editors.